-Encourage children to think of other statements, actions and forfeits to add to the game to keep everyone active.
-Discuss why it is important that we all find ways to cut down on carbon dioxide emissions by walking, cycling, scooting, or using public transport rather than relying on private transport.
+Encourage children to think of other statements, actions and forfeits to add to the game.
+Can the children add to the grid of ideas of active transport?
+Discuss how we can look after the environment if we cut down on carbon dioxide emissions by walking, cycling or scooting.